FourSight: Have We Peaked?

 GF Data tracks the activity of 206 private equity firms in the middle market.
 In Q4, those firms reported 52 transactions, bringing completed deal volume for the year to 209.
 This represents a decline from 235 in 2015, and it’s in line with higher-level market reports that showed a slowdown in activity over the course of the year.

 Companies with above-average financials not only garnered higher valuations in 2016 — they simply got deals done.
 Last year, 59% of closed transactions involved a sell-side company whose Trailing Twelve Months (TTM) EBITDA margins and revenue growth rates were both above 10% (or one above 12% and the other metric at least 8%).
 In other words: a company was more likely to sell if it performed well.

 PLATFORMS REMAINED ON A PEDESTAL

 Traditionally, platform companies have achieved higher valuations than add-on acquisitions.
-(As context: when a private equity group buys a company, it's either a platform company or an "add-on" acquisition.
-For more details on that, go here.)
+(As context: when a private equity group buys a company, it’s either a platform company or an “add-on” acquisition.)

 From 2013 to 2015, we saw a new trend: there was virtually no difference in pricing between platforms and add-ons.
 But — if you remember from our fall 2016 report — the tides began to turn in Q2, and the gap continued to widen over the second half of the year.
 Overall, platforms traded at an average of 7.0x in 2016, while add-ons were valued at an average of 6.3x.